MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 ## Best practices: Use Logic Apps and runbooks with Budgets API

-Azure provides a REST API that has access to your tenant billing information.
+Azure provides a REST API that can access your tenant billing information.

 - You can use the Budgets API to integrate external systems and workflows that are triggered by metrics that you build from the API data.
 - You can pull usage and resource data into your preferred data analysis tools.